-- Ensuring that the Product Backlog is visible, transparent, and clear to all, and shows what the Scrum Team will work on next; and,
+- Ensuring that the Product Backlog is transparent, visible and understood.

 Product Backlog and Refinement Anti-Patterns

-You can spot most of the Product Owner anti-patterns in the PO’s backyard — the Product Backlog and its refinement:
+You can spot many of the Product Owner anti-patterns in the PO’s backyard — the Product Backlog and its refinement:

-- Copy & paste PO: The Product Owner creates user stories by breaking down requirement documents received from stakeholders into smaller chunks.
-(That scenario helped to coin the nickname “ticket monkey” for the product owner.
-Remember: user story creation is a team exercise.
+- Copy & paste PO: The Product Owner creates Product Backlog items by breaking down requirement documents received from stakeholders into smaller chunks.
+(That scenario helped to coin the nickname “ticket monkey” for the Product Owner.
+Remember: Refining Product Backlog items is a team exercise.
 Moreover, using practices like user stories templates helps everyone understand the Why, the What, and the How.
 Remember Karl Popper: “Always remember that it is impossible to speak in such a way that you cannot be misunderstood.”)

-- Dominant PO: The Product Owner creates user stories by providing not just the ‘why’ but also the ‘How’ and the ‘What.’
-(Just stick with the Scrum Guide and its built-in checks & balances: The Developers answer the ‘How’ question–the technical implementation–, and both the team and the PO collaborate on the ‘what’ question: what scope is necessary to achieve the desired purpose.)
+- Dominant PO: The Product Owner creates Product Backlog items by providing not just the ‘Why’ but also the ‘How’ and the ‘What.’
+(Just stick with the Scrum Guide and its built-in checks & balances: The Developers answer the ‘How’ question–the technical implementation–, and both the team and the Product Owner collaborate on the ‘What’ question: What scope is necessary to achieve the desired purpose?)

-- Prioritization by proxy: A single stakeholder or a committee of stakeholder prioritize the Product Backlog.
-(The strength of Scrum is building on the strong position of the Product Owner.
-The PO is the only person to decide what tasks become Product Backlog items.
-Hence, the Product Owner also decides on the priority.
-Take away that empowerment, and Scrum turns into a pretty robust waterfall 2.0 process.)
+- Prioritization by proxy: A single stakeholder or a committee of stakeholders prioritizes the Product Backlog.
+(The strength of Scrum is building on the solid position of the Product Owner.
+The Product Owner is the only person to decide what tasks become Product Backlog items.
+Hence, the Product Owner also decides on ordering the Product Backlog.
+Take away that empowerment, and Scrum turns into a pretty powerful waterfall 2.0 process.)

-- 100% in advance: The Scrum Team creates a Product Backlog covering the complete project or product upfront because the release scope is believed to be limited.
-(Let me ask a question: How can you be sure to know today what to deliver in six months from now when you work on a complex, adaptive problem?
+- 100% in advance: The Scrum team creates a Product Backlog covering the complete project or product upfront because the release scope is believed to be limited.
+(Let me ask a question: How can you be sure to know today what to deliver six months from now when you work on a complex, adaptive problem?
 Isn’t not being able to predict the future the reason that you employ Scrum in the first place?)

-- Outdated issues: The Product Backlog contains items that haven’t been touched for six to eight weeks or more.
-(That is typically the length of two to four sprints.
-If the Product Owner is hoarding backlog items, the risk emerges that older items become outdated, thus rendering previously invested work of the Scrum Team obsolete.)
+- Outdated issues: The Product Backlog contains items that haven’t been touched for several weeks or more.
+(That is typically the length of three to four Sprints.
+If the Product Owner is hoarding backlog items, the risk emerges that older items become outdated, thus rendering previously invested work of the Scrum team obsolete.)

-- Everything is estimated: All user stories of the Product Backlog are detailed and estimated.
+- Everything is detailed and estimated: All Product Backlog items are entirely detailed and estimated.
 (That is too much upfront work and bears the risk of misallocating the Scrum team’s time.
 The refinement of Product Backlog items is a continuous effort only to the point where the Scrum team feels comfortable turning these items into Increments.)

-- Component-based items: The Product Backlog items are sliced horizontally based on components instead of vertically based on end-to-end features.
+- Component-based items: The Product Backlog items are sliced horizontally based on components instead of vertically based on end-to-end functionality.
 (This may be either caused by your organizational structure, an effect called Conway’s law.
 In this case, overcome this organizational debt by moving to cross-functional teams to improve the Scrum team’s delivery ability.
-Otherwise, the Scrum team should invest in a workshop on writing user stories.)
+Otherwise, the Scrum team should invest in a workshop on writing better Product Backlog items.)

-- Issues too detailed: The Product Owner invests too much time upfront in user stories making them too detailed.
-(If a user story looks complete, the team members might not see the necessity to get involved in further refinement.
-This way a “fat” user story reduces the engagement level of the team, compromising the creation of a shared understanding.
-By the way, this didn’t happen back in the days when we used index cards given their physical limitation.)
+- User story author: The Product Owner invests too much time upfront in creating Product Backlog items, making them too detailed.
+(If a work item looks complete, the Developers might not see the necessity to get involved in further refinement.
+This way, a “fat” Product Backlog item reduces the team’s engagement level, compromising the creation of a shared understanding.
+By the way, this didn’t happen back in the days when we used index cards, given their physical limitation.)

 - No research: The Product Backlog contains few to no spikes or time-boxed research tasks.
-(This effect often correlates with a team that is spending too much time on discussing prospective problems, instead of researching them with a spike as a part of an iterative user story creation process.)
+(This effect often correlates with a Scrum team spending too much time discussing future problems instead of researching them with a spike as part of a continuous Product Backlog refinement process.)

 Sprint Planning Anti-Patterns

 - What are we fighting for?
-The Product Owner cannot align the business objective of the upcoming Sprint with the overall product vision.
-(A serious goal answers the “What are we fighting for?” question.
-To a certain extent, it is also a negotiation between the Product Owner and the Development Team.
-It is focused and measurable, as the Sprint goal—based on the business objective—and Development Team’s forecast go hand in hand.)
+The Product Owner cannot align the business objective of the upcoming Sprint with the Product Goal and overall product vision.
+(A serious objective answers the “What are we fighting for?” question.
+It is also a negotiation between the Product Owner and the Developers to a certain extent.
+The objective is focused and measurable, as the Sprint Goal and the Developers’ forecast go hand in hand.)

-- No business objective, no Sprint Goal: The Product Owner proposes a direction that resembles a random assortment of tasks, providing no cohesion.
-Consequently, the Scrum Team does not create a Sprint goal.
+- No business objective, no Sprint Goal, just random stuff: The Product Owner proposes a direction that resembles a random assortment of tasks, providing no cohesion.
+Consequently, the Scrum Team does not create a Sprint Goal.
 (If this is the natural way of finishing your Sprint Planning, you probably have outlived the usefulness of Scrum as a product development framework.
 Depending on the maturity of your product, Kanban may prove to be a better solution.
-Otherwise, the randomness may signal a weak Product Owner who listens too much to stakeholders instead of ordering the Product Backlog appropriately.)
+Otherwise, the randomness may signal a weak Product Owner who listens too much to stakeholders instead of composing and ordering the Product Backlog appropriately.)

-- Last-minute changes: The Product Owner tries to squeeze in some last-minute Product Backlog items that are not ready yet.
-(Principally, it is the prerogative of the Product Owner to make such kind of changes to ensure that the Development Team is working only on the most valuable tasks at any given time.
+- Last minute changes: The Product Owner tries to squeeze in some last-minute Product Backlog items that have not been refined.
+(Principally, it is the prerogative of the Product Owner to make such kinds of changes to ensure that the Developers work only on the most valuable tasks at any given time.
 However, if the Scrum Team is otherwise practicing Product Backlog refinement sessions regularly, these occurrences should be a rare exception.
-If those happen frequently, it indicates that the Product Owner needs help with ordering the Product backlog and team communication.
-Or the Product Owner needs support to say ‘no’ more often to stakeholders.)
+If those happen frequently, it indicates that the Product Owner needs help ordering the Product Backlog and improving team communication.
+Or the Product Owner needs support to deal with pushy stakeholders.)

-- Output focus: The Product Owner pushes the Development Team to take on more tasks than it could realistically handle.
-Probably, the Product Owner is referring to former team metrics such as velocity to support his or her desire.
+- Output focus: The Product Owner pushes the Developers to take on more tasks than they could realistically handle.
+Probably, the Product Owner is referring to former team metrics such as velocity to support their desire.
 (This is also a road to becoming a feature factory and deserves attention from the team’s Scrum Master.
-It is violating the Development Team’s prerogative to pick Product Backlog item for the Sprint Backlog as well as Scrum Values.)
+It violates the Developers’ prerogative to pick Product Backlog items for the Sprint Backlog and Scrum Values.)

-- No preparation: The Product Owner does not prepare the Product Backlog to provide useful Product Backlog items for selection by the Development Team.
-(Product Backlog needs to represent the best possible use of the Development Team’s work from a customer value perspective at any given moment.
+- No preparation: The Product Owner does not invest adequately in continuously refining an actionable Product Backlog in collaboration with the Developers.
+(The Product Backlog needs to represent the best possible use of the Developers’ time from a customer value perspective at any given moment.
 In other words, your Scrum Team’s Product Backlog has to be actionable 24/7.
-By my standards, that means that you need to be capable of running a meaningful Sprint Planning instantly.
+By my standards, you need to be capable of running a meaningful Sprint Planning instantly.
 Preparing a few basic Product Backlog items an hour before the beginning of the Sprint Planning is not enough.)

-Another area prone to Product Owner anti-patterns is the sprint itself:
+Another area prone to Product Owner anti-patterns is the Sprint:

-- Absent PO: The Product Owner is absent most of the Sprint and is not available to answer questions of the Development Team.
+- Absent PO: The Product Owner is absent most of the Sprint and is not available to answer questions of the Developers.
 (As the Sprint Backlog is emergent and the Developers may identify necessary new work or the scope of previously identified work may need to be adjusted, the Product Owner’s absence can leave the Developers in the dark, risking the accomplishment of the Sprint Goal.)

 - Inflexible PO: The Product Owner is not flexible to adjust acceptance criteria.
 (If the work on a task reveals that the agreed-upon acceptance criteria are no longer achievable or waste, the Scrum Team needs to adapt to the new reality.
 Blindly following the original plan violates core Scrum principles.)

-- Delaying PO: The Product Owner does not accept items from the Sprint Backlog once those are finished.
-Instead, he or she waits until the end of the Sprint.
-(The Product Owner should immediately check tasks that meet the acceptance criteria.
-Otherwise, the Product Owner will create an artificial queue within the Sprint, which will unnecessarily increase the cycle-time.
-This habit puts also reaching the Sprint Goal at risk.
+- Delaying PO: The Product Owner does not provide feedback on work items from the Sprint Backlog once those are done.
+Instead, they wait until the end of the Sprint.
+(The Product Owner should immediately inspect Product Backlog items that meet the acceptance criteria.
+Otherwise, the Product Owner will create an artificial queue within the Sprint, unnecessarily increasing the cycle time.
+This habit also puts reaching the Sprint Goal at risk.
 Note: Inspecting Product Backlog items does not equal some sort of work acceptance or quality gate.
 There is no such thing in Scrum.
 Once a Product Backlog item meets the Definition of Done, it can be released into the hands of users.)

-- Sprint cancellations without consultation: The Product Owner cancels Sprints to impose his or her will onto the team.
+- Sprint cancellations without consultation: The Product Owner cancels Sprints without consulting the Scrum Team.
 (It is the prerogative of the Product Owner to cancel Sprints.
 However, the Product Owner should not do this without a serious cause.
-The Product Owner should also never abort a Sprint without consulting the Development Team first.
-Probably, the team has an idea of how to save the Sprint Goal, provided it is still useful?
-Misusing the cancellation privilege also indicates a serious team collaboration issue and a lack of commitment to live Scrum Values.)
+The Product Owner should also never abort a Sprint without consulting the rest of the team.
+Maybe, someone has an idea on how to save the Sprint Goal, provided it is still useful?
+Misusing the cancellation privilege indicates a serious team collaboration issue and a lack of commitment to live Scrum Values.)

-- No Sprint cancellation: The Product Owner does not cancel a Sprint whose sprint goal can no longer be achieved.
-(If the Product Owner identified a unifying Sprint Goal, for example, integrating a new payment method, and the management then abandons that payment method mid-sprint, continuing working on the Sprint Goal would be a waste.
-In this case, the Product Owner should consider canceling the sprint.)
+- No Sprint cancellation: The Product Owner does not cancel a Sprint whose Sprint Goal can no longer be achieved or has become obsolete.
+(If the Scrum Team identified a unifying Sprint Goal, for example, integrating a new payment method, and the management then abandons that functionality mid-sprint, continuing working on the Sprint Goal would be wasteful.
+In such a case of obsolescence, the Product Owner has to consider canceling the Sprint.)

 PO Anti-Patterns during the Daily Scrum